52 Different Types of Beetles in Arizona

 26. Case-bearing Leaf Beetle

 On our list of the different types of beetles in Arizona, Case-bearing leaf beetles are considered a major pest.
-And this is due to their ability to damage and kill plants.
+This is due to their ability to damage and kill plants.

-They feed on the foliage and then lay eggs inside the leaf, which causes it to turn brown eventually.
+They feed on the foliage and then lay eggs inside the leaf, which causes it to turn brown.

 27. Cedar Beetle

-Speaking of the destructive types of beetles in Arizona, Cedar beetles are among them.
+Cedar beetles are among the destructive types of beetles in Arizona.
 Cedar beetles are leaf beetles that feed on juniper trees and are native to the Mediterranean region.

-However, they were unintentionally introduced to Arizona by people moving infested plants and firewood from Southern California.
+However, people moving infested plants and firewood from Southern California unintentionally introduced them to Arizona.

-Cedar beetles are now found throughout much of the Southwest U.S., including Colorado, Utah, Nevada, and New Mexico.
+Cedar beetles are now found throughout the Southwest U.S., including Colorado, Utah, Nevada, and New Mexico.

-Moving on, the black cedar beetle (C. pini) is another species that is native to North America.
-But it has also spread out into other parts of the continent and Europe and Asia.
+The black cedar beetle (C. pini) is another species native to North America.
+But it has also spread out into other parts of Europe and Asia.

 28. Checkered Beetle